 Taking the Stress out of Software Contract Renewals

+If you have recently experienced renegotiating your contract with one of your major software suppliers, you are probably feeling a bit battered and bruised.
 While vendor negotiations appear amicable to the casual viewer, it is more like a cold war — with you wanting to ensure optimal use of the software at a minimal cost, while your supplier aiming to increase revenue.

+For any company, software contract renewals are a frequent and necessary pain point.
 If you are in the scientific or engineering business, the pain is multiplied because you are reliant on so many specialized and costly software products, such as CAD, BIM, FEA, and GIS tools.

+Most of this software comes with built-in analytics that measures usage from the vendor’s perspective.
 However, relying on a vendor’s analysis of how you used their products over the last 12 months is like letting the wolf watch the sheep.
 Aside from having zero bargaining power, there is also no way you can rely on spreadsheets to extract usage data.

 Not to mention, you would need a whole team of resources to do this.